CakeRepository/IntunePackages/README.md

 .\chocolateyPackageInstaller\install.ps1 -package *PACKAGENAME*
 ```

-Currently in -params '' the @ symbol is being used to split the variables.
-So you can use any number of the chocolatey install switches just make sure to seperate them with a @.
-I will re-work this in the future to allow just plain text passthrough.
-Or if you want to create a pull request and fix it that would be great too :P
+Currently in -chocoparam "" the , is being used to split the variables.
+So you can use any number of the chocolatey install switches just make sure to seperate them with a ','.

 To specify version and source use this change the package to whatever package you would like from the community or your private repository.
 ```
-.\chocolateyPackageInstaller\install.ps1 -package *PACKAGENAME* -params '--version=4.28.184 @--source=https://community.chocolatey.org/api/v2/'
+.\chocolateyPackageInstaller\install.ps1 -package *PACKAGENAME* -chocoparam "--version=4.28.184, --source=https://community.chocolatey.org/api/v2/"
 ```

 ## Uninstalling